deepaksithu/Movie_Gathering_Project/README.md

 ## Overview

 This project uses a data set, `bestofrt.tsv`, which contains a list of the top 100 films on Rotten Tomatoes based on the websites own rankings, which are derived from the average critic's score.
-The data set has columns for ranking, critic's score, title of the film, and the number of critic scores.
-From there the web pages for each film are accessed and scraped using the `requests` and `os` libraries and `BeautifulSoup` to find the audience ratings and the count of audience ratings for each film, which is then saved as it's own data set.
+The data set has columns for ranking, critics score, title of the film, and the number of critics scores.
+From there the web pages for each film on Rotten Tomatoes are accessed and scraped using the `requests`, `os`, and `BeautifulSoup` libraries to find the audience ratings and the count of audience ratings for each film, which are then saved as their own data set.

 ## Requirements